 Tax Benefits Under Section 80P

-• Deduction Of Income From The Provision Of Credit facilities
+• Deduction Of Income From The Provision Of Credit Facilities

 • Deduction Of Income From Consumer Business